machine mastery

 Daily Routine

-2. Purge before shots: Run water through group head
+2. Purge before pulling: Run water through the group head first

-4. Document your shots: Track grind, dose, time, taste
+4. Keep notes: Track grind setting, dose, time, taste

 Bean Management

-1. Buy fresh, quality beans from local roasters
+1. Buy from local roasters who put roast dates on bags

-2. Store in airtight containers away from light
+2. Airtight containers, away from heat and light

 Machine Maintenance